hoyosandres/hello-world/readme.txt

  Volume Serial Number is ECD6-9D5A
  Volume in drive C is OS
+ Volume Serial Number is ECD6-9D5A fasdfVolume in drive C is OS
+ Volume Serial Number is ECD6-9D5A
+ Volume in drive C is OS
+ Volume Serial Number is ECD6-9D5A
+ Volume in drive C is OS
+ Volume Serial Number is ECD6-9D5A
+ Volume in drive C is OS
  Volume Serial Number is ECD6-9D5A
  Volume in drive C is OS
  Volume Serial Number is ECD6-9D5A